MatthewDinh419/ASAProxies/README.md

 # ASAProxies
 A now deprecated software as a service providing residential proxies to end users.
 This website implements the Oxylabs and Stripe API.
 Tech stack features a React front-end and a Django backend.

-Website contains endpoint unit tests and a token-based user authentication system with password reset capabilities.
+### Key Features
+- Secure User Authentication
+  * Email confirmation
+  * Token-based authentication
+  * Password Reset
+- Stripe and Oxylabs API integration
+- Endpoint unit tests
+- Proxy data tracking in real-time

 ### Front-end Requirements: